jeffaco/dotfiles/README.md

 ## Compatibility

-The bootstrap utility has been tested to work properly on Linux, IBM AIX, HP-UX, and Sun Solaris.
+The bootstrap utility has been tested to work properly on Linux, IBM AIX, HP-UX, Sun Solaris, and Mac OS/X.